wp-plugins/navegg/readme.txt

 * You can create your Navegg account directly through the plugin.
 If you already have a Navegg account, retrieve your Navegg ID using the registered email.

 = 2.1 =
-* bug fix language English
+* Language bug fixes.

 = 2.2 =
-* bug fix javascript on link to create new account
+* Account creation bug fixes.

+= 3.0 =
+* Links and identity fixes.

 `<?php code(); // goes in backticks ?>`